Introduction

 What to see in Cortina d'Ampezzo during a vacation of one or more days?
 On this page, we offer you a small itinerary that will guide you in discovering the main attractions of Cortina.
 It's as if we were by your side, accompanying you in exploring this splendid town.
 For the key highlights, you can find a dedicated page with more details.

 Let's start with the premise that you got up early in the morning to start your day in Cortina d'Ampezzo.
-As a first step, we recommend that you park your car in a strategic spot, such as the parking lot at the bus station, or in one of the other parking lots present in Cortina, which we will discuss later.
+As a first step, we recommend that you park your car in a strategic spot, such as the the parking lot of Lungo Boite, or in one of the other parking lots present in Cortina, which we will discuss later.

 Visiting the pedestrian area could take up your whole morning, but if you don't like to look at stores too much, you will have some time left over for a nice walk before lunch.

-Given that this chapter is dedicated to those staying only for a day, we suggest to take a walk close to the center, to stay close to the destinations where to go to eat.
+Given that this chapter is dedicated to those staying only for a day, we suggest taking a walk close to the center to stay close to the destinations where you can go to eat.

 It is built along the dismissed train route to Cortina, so it's always flat for its entire length.
-Google Maps places it here, a little north than the bus station, in any case you will not struggle to find it, because there are dozens of entrances all along the town.
+Google Maps places it here, a little north of the bus station; in any case, you will not struggle to find it, because there are dozens of entrances all along the town.
 If you need more info, we describe it in detail on the page below:

 Once lunchtime arrives, you have to decide what to eat.
 Whether it's a quick snack or lunch at a restaurant, Cortina offers a viable array of choices to suit all budgets.
-The cheapest solutions are a sandwich or a pizza, but if you want to eat well, there are also many alternatives.
+Most lunch spots are located in the town center, just a short walk from the bell tower.
+For a quick meal, the most affordable choices are a sandwich or a pizza, but if you're looking for something more refined, there are also excellent restaurants.

 In order not to make an endless article, if you want to plan your lunch without improvising, you may read our in-depth article: